WHIPPETS - NOT A LAUGHING MATTER

 Educators or parents may want to use an interactive course to relate the harms of inhalants.
 Drugfreeworld.org offers a course on 'The Truth About Inhalants'.
 While drug education is always important, when a substance like an inhalant poses a danger, it can be difficult to get your head wrapped around the risks.
 Thousands of household products enhance our daily living and sit on top of our vanity or are under the sink.
 Hairspray, deodorant and compressed air keyboard cleaners are aerosol sprays that have claimed lives even.
 The fumes from gasoline, glue and solvents are other examples.
 Before reading this blog, you may have never known of these household products that are abused.
 The same is true for our children - until a classmate demonstrates the 'fun' of abusing an inhalant.
 How would your child ever assess this behavior as dangerous?
 There is more help and access to prevention tools on inhalants and other drugs in an online drug glossary

 To address drug use in general, as well as specific drug trends, educating families is recommended.
 The parent/child evidence-based program called Reality Tour engages the community in prevention and strengthens families.
 In a world where drugs are ever-emerging, this prevention program has designed a way for communities to always be current with drug trends and always have a drug prevention program coming up on the community calendar.
-Isn’t this what every community needs now?
+Isn't this what every community needs now?
+This whippets drug abuse education program is a great resource for helping parents and their children learn about the dangers of whippets and other drugs in their schools, communities and homes.

 For educators in Detroit, CANDLE, Inc. created a toolkit that provides a collection of drug-prevention resources to start with.
 Access is provided below.